 Preheat your oven to 325 degrees.
 Grease a 9 inch Springform Pan, wrap the outside of your pan with foil, and set aside.
 This is for your “water bath”.
-I started doing water bath baking on all my cheesecakes about 2 years ago and no more “cracks”!
+I started water bath baking, on all my cheesecakes, about 2 years ago… and no more “cracks”!
 It’s a beautiful thing friends!
 (I may start personal water bath baking to see if I can eliminate my cracks!)

 Combine the graham cracker crumbs, melted butter, almonds, sugar and Amaretto.
-Spread the crust into your pan evenly and press half way up the sides.
+Spread the crust in your pan evenly and press half way up the sides.
 Set aside.

-Tip: I use a drinking glass or another small rounded object that I can use to press up again the sides.
+Tip: I use a drinking glass, or another small rounded object, to press the crust up against the sides.
 It works perfectly every time.